evandrewry/vim-mxml/README.md

 vim-mxml
 ================
-This is a simple mirror from the excellent mxml.vim file made by [Abdul Qabiz](http://www.abdulqabiz.com/blog/archives/2007/10/12/vim-actionscript-and-mxml-syntax-files/)!
+This is a mirror from the mxml.vim file made by [Abdul Qabiz](http://www.abdulqabiz.com/blog/archives/2007/10/12/vim-actionscript-and-mxml-syntax-files/)!

 Usage
 -----